 If the processes were well designed, once deployed, the client could then create new test scenarios with no development, the only requirement would be to compose the processes.

 |Scenario writing||Markdown files|

-Communication client Client Communication Management (CCM) includes all services and technologies that enable document composition, management and distribution (PDF, Html, paper…) for the companies that use it.
+Client Communication Management Client Communication Management (CCM) includes all services and technologies that enable document composition, management and distribution (PDF, Html, paper…) for the companies that use it.
 Documents are the privileged intermediaries between companies and their clients.
 They are the first means of communication.
-Fekra Consulting provides Desktop Publishing solutions with the main CCM editors […]
+Fekra Global Services provides Desktop Publishing solutions with the main […]